 Bennet and Kaine envision the Medicare X plan growing slowly.
 In 2020, it would become available only in counties with one or zero health plans selling on the Obamacare marketplace.
 In 2023, it would open to the entire country and, in 2024, allow small businesses to enroll too.
 Sen. Tim Kaine (D-VA), one of the sponsors, says he could foresee a future where large employers are also allowed to buy into the plan.
 (That is not included in the current version of the plan.)

 Medicare X and single-payer represent distinctly different views of the future of American health care and what role the federal government ought to play.
 Medicare X fits neatly into the system that exists right now.
 It slots into the Affordable Care Act’s marketplaces and Medicare’s doctor network.Vox

-Remember, many candidates entering the race who are against Medicare for All know the do not stand a chance of winning.
-They are likely there to change the debate rightward with the expectation of future contributions from the the Healthcare Industrial Complex and other segments of the Plutocracy.
+Remember, many candidates entering the race who are against Medicare for All know they do not stand a chance of winning.
+They are likely there to change the debate rightward with the expectation of future contributions from the Healthcare Industrial Complex and other segments of the Plutocracy.